 Sessions at Silver Birch Therapies go to the root cause of multiple issues and can help to release and relieve the symptoms of Trauma and PTSD.

 Sessions are available for adults, teenagers and children, and can be done on a 1:1 basis in the comfort of the therapy studio, or via a distant method.
 Help is available no matter where you are located.

 Testimonial from a recent PTSD sufferer:

 "I feel like a large weight has been lifted from me."

-All information is treated in the strictest confidence, and a FREE Consultation is available.
+All information is treated in the strictest confidence.
 If you are wondering where to turn and how to move forward, please contact Rebecca

-After a treatment Clients are often more able to:
+After sessions, clients are often more able to:

 Be less emotionally reactive, and less triggered by events or people